frnmst/fbopt/README.md

 ## License

-Written in 2018 by Franco Masotti/frnmst <franco.masotti@student.unife.it>
+Written in 2018 by Franco Masotti/frnmst <franco.masotti@live.com>

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public